 - Possible problems with data exchange between partners can resurface during the project.

-- Consider contacting and establishing collaborations for depositing data with key repositories, e.g. setting up an ENA Compare Data Hubfor depositing sequence data at the European Nucleotide Archive.
+- Consider contacting and establishing collaborations for depositing data with key repositories, e.g. setting up an ENA COMPARE Data Hubs for depositing sequence data at the European Nucleotide Archive (ENA).

 - The DMWG should have regular meetings to find appropriate solutions to arising data management issues.

 - The DMWG should make sure all partners are able to implement the data management strategies.

 - Establish a strategy for documentation and exchange of data (within the project and with other collaborators):